ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/deploy-monitoring-prometheus-grafana-metrics/guide.en-gb.md

 ---
 title: Managed Rancher Service - Deploying a monitoring stack (Prometheus & Grafana) in a Kubernetes cluster
-excerpt: 'Find out how to deploy monitoring applications (Prometheus & Grafana) in a Kubernetes cluster an display metrics and dashboards on a Managed Rancher Service'
+excerpt: 'Find out how to deploy monitoring applications (Prometheus & Grafana) in a Kubernetes cluster and display metrics and dashboards on a Managed Rancher Service'
 updated: 2024-08-06
 ---